pivotal/docs-tap/learning-center/getting-started/learningcenter-operator.md

-# Learning Center Operator
+# Learning Center operator

-Before deploying workshops, install a Kubernetes Operator for Learning Center.
+Before deploying workshops, install a Kubernetes operator for Learning Center.
 The operator manages the setup of the environment for each workshop and deploys instances of a workshop for each person.

-For information about installing the operator, see basic instructions for [Installing the Learning Center operator](../../install-components.md#install-learning-center).
+For basic information about installing the operator, see [Install Learning Center](../install-learning-center.md).

+## Installing and setting up Learning Center operator

-Additional information about installing and setting up Learning Center operator.
+The following is additional information about installing and setting up Learning Center operator.

-The Learning Center Operator should be able to be deployed to any Kubernetes cluster supporting custom resource definitions and the concept of operators.
+Learning Center operator should be able to be deployed to any Kubernetes cluster supporting custom resource definitions and the concept of operators.
 The cluster must have an ingress router configured.
 Only a basic deployment of the ingress controller is usually required.
 You do not need to configure the ingress controller to handle cluster wide edge termination of secure HTTP connections.
 Learning Center creates Kubernetes Ingress resources and